juzza1/tiq/docs/readme.txt

 TIQ is a tool which converts most image types into TTD-compatible 256-colour images.
 Output works for any image type which supports palettes.
 For NewGRF usage, PCX or PNG is the obvious choice.
+If STDOUT is chosen for output, the format will be PNG.
 More info about file formats: http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html